NYC Probate Attorney | New York City Probate Lawyer

 The Fees depend on the value of the gross estate.
 Here’s a quick cheat sheet chart from SCPA 2402: http://nycourts.gov/forms/surrogates/pdfs/feeschedule.pdf

-Go to the Surrogate’s Court in the County where your Decedent died or had property to submit all the forms and pay the fee.
+Go to the Surrogate’s Court in the County where your Decedent died or had property to submit all the forms.
+You will also need to pay the fee.
 If the Court issues a Citation, then attend Court on the return date of Citation.

 If nobody appears and objects, the Court will issue letters.
 On the other hand, if somebody objects, consider calling an attorney.
 Once letters are issued, then you will become the Executor.
 We have provided a checklist of what to do as Executor.